 Quality Enhancement Plan

-The Stetson QEP, “Bridging the G-A-P,” builds on Stetson’s existing mission and values by focusing on the critical skills of information literacy, disciplinary analysis, and written or oral presentation, promoting academic excellence and empowering students to adopt the best practices of intellectual engagement and development in the classroom and beyond.
-The Gather, Analyze, and Present sequence constitutes a progression: after all, effective information literacy requires the ability to gather reliable, valid information but also to use that information for conducting rigorous analysis within disciplinary contexts, which ultimately shapes the organizational and confidence skills needed for persuasive written and oral communication.
-The practical outcome of the G-A-P plan is to teach Stetson students in their first years with us to make sense of the massive waves of information they encounter daily by encouraging a deep understanding of how information is created, transmitted, influenced, and used.
+The Stetson QEP, “Bridging the Gap: Enhancing Information Literacy,” builds on Stetson’s existing mission and values by focusing on the critical skills of information literacy, promoting academic excellence and empowering students to adopt the best practices of intellectual engagement and development in the classroom and beyond.
+Effective information literacy requires the ability to gather reliable, valid information.
+The practical outcome of the Gap plan is to teach Stetson students in their first years with us to make sense of the massive waves of information they encounter daily by encouraging a deep understanding of how information is created, transmitted, influenced, and used.

 The Stetson University faculty and staff are poised to deliver an excellent education in a community that revolves around information--understanding how it is produced, valued, transmitted, influenced, and used.
 This section offers faculty and staff the resources needed to make the Stetson QEP successful.